-As part of the 2014 restructuring, for the six months ended May 31, 2015, we incurred expenses of \$1.3 million, which are related to employee costs, including severance, health benefits, and outplacement services, but excluding stock-based compensation, and facilities costs, which include fees to terminate lease agreements and costs for unused space, net of sublease assumptions.
+As part of the 2014 restructuring, for the nine months ended August 31, 2015, we incurred expenses of \$1.3 million, which are related to employee costs, including severance, health benefits, and outplacement services, but excluding stock-based compensation, and facilities costs, which include fees to terminate lease agreements and costs for unused space, net of sublease assumptions.
 The expenses are recorded as restructuring expenses in the condensed consolidated statements of operations.
 We do not expect to incur additional material costs with respect to the 2014 restructuring.
 Cash disbursements for expenses incurred to date under the 2014 restructuring are expected to be made through the first quarter of fiscal year 2016.

 During the first quarter of fiscal year 2015, we restructured our operations in connection with the acquisition of Telerik.
 This restructuring resulted in a reduction in redundant positions primarily within the administrative functions.
 This restructuring also resulted in the closing of two facilities as well as asset impairment charges for assets no longer deployed as a result of the acquisition.
+During the second and third quarters of fiscal year 2015, we incurred additional costs with respect to the 2015 restructuring, including reduction in redundant positions primarily within the product development function, as well as an impairment charge discussed below.

-During the second quarter of fiscal year 2015, we decided to replace our existing cloud-based mobile application development technology with technology acquired in connection with the acquisition of Telerik.
-Accordingly, we evaluated the ongoing value of the assets associated with this prior mobile technology and, based on this evaluation, we determined that the long-lived assets with a carrying amount of \$3.9 million were no longer recoverable and were in fact impaired and wrote them down to their estimated fair value of \$0.1 million.
+During the second quarter of fiscal year 2015, we decided to replace our existing cloud-based mobile application development technology acquired in connection with the acquisition of Telerik.
+Accordingly, we evaluated the ongoing value of the assets associated with this prior mobile technology and, based on this evaluation, we determined that the long-lived assets with a carrying amount of \$4.0 million were no longer recoverable, and were in fact impaired, and we wrote them down to their estimated fair value of \$0.1 million.

-As part of the 2015 restructuring, for the six months ended May 31, 2015, we incurred expenses of \$4.9 million, which includes the impairment charge discussed above.
+As part of the 2015 restructuring, for the nine months ended August 31, 2015, we incurred expenses of \$7.4 million, which includes the impairment charge discussed above.
 The expenses are recorded as restructuring expenses in the condensed consolidated statements of operations.
 As we continue to evaluate the combined entities, we may incur additional costs with respect to the 2015 restructuring, which could be significant, including excess facilities and other costs as well as asset impairment charges for assets no longer deployed as a result of the acquisition.